Romania profile - Timeline

 1952 - Party leader Gheorghe Gheorghiu-Dej becomes prime minister.

 1965 - Nicolae Ceausescu becomes Communist Party leader after death of Gheorghe Gheorghiu-Dej.
-He pursues foreign policy that runs "independent" of that of Moscow.
+He pursues foreign policy that often runs counter to Moscow's lead, while increasing repressive rule and personality cult at home.

 1968 - Ceausescu denounces Soviet invasion of Czechoslovakia.